-"Welcome to Downstate Medical Center and its University Hospital of Brooklyn.
+"Welcome to Downstate Health Sciences University and its University Hospital of Brooklyn.
 If you are dialing from a touchtone phone, press 1.
-If you are dialing from . . ."
+If you are dialing from . . . "

 This greeting means the President has not closed the University.
-However, The College of Health Related Professions (CHRP) may be closed, or some classes cancelled.
-You must press "2", and then "4" to get CHRP's individual message number.
+However, the School of Health Professions (SOHP) may be closed, or some classes cancelled.
+You must press "2", and then "4" to get SOHP's individual message number.
 The faculty will make every effort to have our individual class postings announced on this message number.
-If you don't hear anything about the Midwifery program classes, try one more number-call the midwifery program office @ 718-270-7740.
-A message should be put there if any or all midwifery classes will not be held during weather or other emergency.
-If none of these voice messages tell you that a class is cancelled, assume it will be held and try to be there, unless you get a phone call through the program's telephone tree.